neam/dna-project-base-angular-frontend/README.md

-cp -r dna-boilerplate ../angular-frontend-dna cp .deploy-secrets.dist .deploy-secrets
+cp -r dna-boilerplate/* ../angular-frontend-dna/ cp .deploy-secrets.dist .deploy-secrets

-npm install
-bower install
+npm install && bower install

 Grunt file is based on Yeoman angular generator with some changes.
 There are three main task that you can do: